An Angry Sky

 Roaring in like a speeding train,

-it left no time for me to flee.
+the twister left no time to flee.

 And my house disintegrated

-into pieces all around me.
+into pieces, all around me.

-Catapulted from my spinning bed,
+I'm catapulted from my bed,

-I got tossed around like debris.
+while I'm tossed around like debris.

 And in that whirlwind of darkness,